Imikebre/CRT_materiali/LAB-K2/README.md

 0. Open a terminal and change the folder `cd Datacenter-lab-CE`.
 Update the lab activity with `git pull`.

 1. Type `kathara check` from the command line and check that the message `Container run successfully` appears.
-2. Read carefully the slides in the folder `LAB-K2/K2-intro/001-kathara-introduction.pdf`
+2. Read carefully the slides in the [Intro to Kathara'](https://github.com/compl-reti-unito/25-26/blob/main/Theory_slides/001-kathara-introduction.pdf)
    * Change the default Docker image (sl.
 15) by running `kathara settings`
    * Test Kathara (sl.
 22)
    * Understand the meaning of ``kathara lstart``, ``kathara lclean``, ``kathara lrestart``, ``kathara linfo``, `kathara list`, `kathara wipe` commands